 Each product should contain a product summary, overview or short description.
 This information is best provided as high up on the page (“above the fold”) as possible.
 Additional information such as features, specifications, etc. should be secondary.

-Allowing side-by-side product comparisons can enhance the shoppers experience.
-Comparisons help shoppers find the product(s) that best fits their needs and help them make the best purchase decision.
+Allowing side-by-side product comparisons can enhance the shoppers’ experience.
+Comparisons, like this one on Dell’s website, help shoppers find the product(s) that best fits their needs and help them make the best purchase decision.

 Not every shopper will be ready to buy now and may need time to mull over their purchase.
+Particularly in a B2B setting, they may have to get approval from someone else.
 Product and comparison pages should contain printer-friendly links that allow shoppers to print the information for later reference.
 Once printed, this also provides them a reminder of where to come back to in order to make the purchase.

 Image quality plays a significant role in the mental process of making the decision to purchase.
+If customers can’t get a good idea of what a product will look like “in real life,” it’s a dealbreaker.
 All images should be of the highest quality possible.
 Poor images convey poor products.

 Add additional alternate images whenever possible.
 Enhanced image views such as larger pictures, zoomed in and multi-angle views and even video can provide additional benefit to shoppers.
 This benefit enhances trust in the products shown.

 The role of your product page is to inform and sell.
 It needs to do both.
-The better informed shoppers are, the more likely they will be not only to purchase from you, but to make the right purchase.
+The better informed shoppers are, the more likely they will be to not only purchase from you but to make the right purchase.
 A sale that later turns into a headache due to lack of information is a profit loss.
-On the other hand, giving visitors the information they need will steer them to the right product and help them make a informed purchase that creates profit not just from one sale, but repeat purchases for years to come.
+On the other hand, giving visitors the information they need will steer them to the right product and help them make an informed purchase that creates profit not just from one sale, but from repeat purchases for years to come.